trevor-coleman/tc-design-tw/src/work/climate-ventures.md

 ---
-title: "Climate Ventures - Entrepreneur in Residence"
+title: "Climate Ventures: Earth Tech - Entrepreneur in Residence"
 date: 2021-04-03
-description: Giving back by coaching founders in the CleanTech space.
+description: Coaching early-stage founders to investment readiness.
 category: mentoring
 ---

-I am an EIR
+[Earth Tech](https://climateventures.org/earthtech/) is a six-month accelerator program for CleanTech Startups offered by the [Centre for Social Innovation](https://socialinnovation.org/).
+As an Entrepreneur-in-Residence I am the lead advisor for a group of founders in the program, providing them with regular coaching and helping them make their businesses investment-ready.